xinghuix13/hack_my_robot/README.md

 ```
 roslaunch hack_my_robot hack_my_robot_complete.launch
 ```
+(if there is error coming out, for the new desktop, try to check the python version and installation.)
 3. Setup your initial position.
 ![](doc/images/2022-10-17-10-37-55.png)
 4. Launch the keyboard teleoperation node in order to move your robot around so it can locate iself on the map (just spinning around should be enough).